 Pursue Potential Job Growth

-According to the Bureau of Labor Statistics (BLS), the yearly projected job growth potential between 2016 and 2026 for social and community service managers is 18%.2 A Bachelor's degree in Human Services from Rasmussen College can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the yearly projected job growth potential between 2018 and 2028 for social and community service managers is 13%.2 A Bachelor's degree in Human Services from Rasmussen University can help set you up for success in this growing field.

 Interpersonal Skills and Working with Others